xdega/laravel-with-docker/README.md

 # Laravel With Docker
 Clean install of Laravel **5.4**, with support for Docker.
 Simply run ` sudo docker-compose up` from the project root.

+### Note
+The node_modules, and vendor directories are not being tracked.
+This is by design.
+You must run `composer install` and `npm install` to pull in your dependencies.
+You can install these tools locally, or add them to the build script at `./deploy/web.docker`.
+More documentation and instruction on this to come in the near future.

 # Environment Settings

 The following environment variables must be set.
 This will probably be added to the docker-compose script in the future, but until then the following .env should be placed in your project root: